bioimage-io/bioimageio-chatbot/README.md

 python -m bioimageio_chatbot connect-server --server-url=https://ai.imjoy.io
 ```

 First, you will be asked to log in with a hypha account.
-Either your github or google account can be reused.
+Either your GitHub or Google account can be reused.
 Then, the following message containing a link to the chatbot will be displayed: 'The BioImage.IO Chatbot is available at: https://ai.imjoy.io/github|xxxxxx/apps/bioimageio-chatbot-client/index'

 Leave your chatbot running to enable users inside or outside your network to access it from this URL.